-Now that people are pampered with Uber-like apps that show the location of the car in real-time, time to the destination and final cost on the step of the booking, they require something like this from all other services.
+Now that people are pampered with Uber-like apps that show the location of the car in real-time, time to the destination, and final cost on the step of the booking, they require something like this from all other services.
 But in reality, technicians just lack corresponding means to provide the 5-star level of user experience as first they are focused on their job and perceive the organizational formalities not so seriously as expected.
-Using Field Service Management allows increasing customers’ and technicians engagement.
+Using field service management mobile app allows increasing customers’ and technicians' engagement.

-Let’s see how exactly a Field Service Management system can help you to facilitate your processes.
+Let’s see how exactly field service applications can help you to facilitate your processes.

 What are the benefits of using Field Service Management?